 Duane is a suburban micro-farmer, permaculture practitioner, teacher, herbalist and all-around gift to the Atlanta area.
 He teaches classes at his permaculture homestead, The Funny Farm, on the edge of town.
 He has been an incredible supporter of Herbalista since its inception and co-created the Grow a Row project, which brings more affordable medicinals to our clinics while supporting the growth of our local agricultural community.
-He also crews the Herb Cart and played an essential role in the creation of the Herbalista Health Fair.
+He was an original crew member of the Herb Cart and played an essential role in the creation of the Herbalista Health Fair.

 Emily joined the crew a few years ago as an apprentice and now helps lead the Grow A Row Program.
 She first began getting to know the herbs while farming and growing in north Georgia, which led her to the Herbalista network in 2015.
 Her herbal education has since come from classes offered through the Herbalista network, mentorship from fellow herbalists, and self-study by growing, processing and learning the plants and medicine needed most by her and her loved ones.
 Emily is a grower and Master Gardener, passionate about providing access and education to food and resources that are sustainable and create self-sufficiency and resiliency for individuals and within whole communities.
 She also serves at the Wylde Center as their Horiculturalist, stewarding the farm plots and plant sale.